The weights of simple modules in Category $\mathscr{O}$ for Kac-Moody algebras: Statements of results

-\textbf{Problem 1.} \textit{Weyl--Kac formula with infinite stabilizers.} As we prove, Theorem \ref{wwks} holds under the assumption that the highest weight has finite integrable stabilizer.
-However, it otherwise tends to fail in interesting ways.
-For example, for $\g$ of rank $2$ and the trivial module $L(0)$, one obtains:
+We conclude this section by calling attention to a problem suggested by our results.
+Namely, the statement of Theorem \ref{wwks} includes the assumption that the highest weight has finite integrable stabilizer.
+However, the asserted identity otherwise tends to fail in interesting ways.
+For example, we found the following by a direct calculation (see also the extended abstract \cite{DK-fpsac17}).